OpenPhysProject/OpenPhys/docs/InstallInstructions.md

 ### Install Instructions
 This file explains how to setup the openphys project locally for development purposes.
+If you haven't already done so, clone the [OpenPhys repo](https://github.com/OpenPhysProject/OpenPhys.git).
+Learn more about cloning a repo [here](https://help.github.com/articles/cloning-a-repository/).

 #### Setup

+1. Open command prompt.
+Do not use powershell.
 Run everything in "" below from the command prompt.

-Do not use powershell.
+2. Navigate to the project folder, for example "cd c:\dev\OpenPhys"

-Check if you have node (at-least 0.10.x)
+3. Check if you have node (at-least 0.10.x)
 "node -v"
 If you don't have node, go install it form http://nodejs.org/ ** NOTE node v 0.12.0 will not work, and there is an outstanding bug with them for it.

-Check if you have bower and grunt installed.
+4. Check if you have bower and grunt installed.
 "npm bower -v"
 "npm grunt -v"

 If not, run the following.
 "npm install -g bower grunt-cli"

-Install NPM and Bower Dependencies from the root folder of the project "npm install"
+5. Install NPM and Bower Dependencies from the root folder of the project "npm install"
 "bower install"